DILCISBoard/E-ARK-AIP/index.md

 relation to specific agents or for specific objects, and to record events that are relevant regarding the digital provenance of digital objects.

-In the following sections, the PREMIS format and the way that it relates to the METS elements is described in detail. **NOTE:** in the listings showing PREMIS code parts, the prefix "premis" is omitted (default namespace is the PREMIS namespace[^10]) while the "mets" prefix is explicitly added if a relation to the METS file is explained.
+In the following, only the PREMIS elements which are relevant for the AIP format are described. **NOTE:** in the listings showing PREMIS code parts, the prefix "premis" is omitted (default namespace is the PREMIS namespace[^10]) while the "mets" prefix is explicitly added if a relation to the METS file is explained.